 - 200g fresh Chinese wheat noodles (or high-quality dried noodles)

-- 1 tbsp Sichuan peppercorns, toasted and ground finely
+- 1 tbsp Sichuan peppercorns, toasted and ground

 - 3 cloves garlic, minced